-Another unique way regions are highlighted in Acts is seen in the regional framework Luke used while describing the battles that raged in the Apostle’s church planting endeavors as they faced resistance to the gospel.
+Another unique way regions are highlighted in Acts is seen in the regional framework Luke used when describing the battles that raged in the Apostle’s church planting endeavors, as they faced resistance to the gospel.
 In numerous places in Acts, those who rejected Paul’s message are specifically described as attempting to prevent the influence of the gospel from expanding in their, “region.”
 (13:50; 19:26-27) With this emphasis you have the other side of the coin to the topic under consideration.
 In some regions, the gospel was flourishing and a regional church was being established.
-In other regions, there was more uniform resistance designed to prevent the establishment of a vibrant group of congregations in an area.
+In other regions, there was a more uniform resistance aimed at preventing the establishment of a vibrant group of congregations in an area.
 In both cases, regions are in focus.

 4. The Scope of Paul’s Concern

 Acts shows that Paul felt responsibility and authority amongst the churches in

 the regions where he had planted local communities of believers.
 After

 evangelizing and planting congregations in a particular area Paul would do his

 best to return to provide follow-up discipleship and leadership training.
 As he

 performed these ministry roles, he would often methodically move through